 “Well, no shit,” he laughed.
 Obviously the dojo residents had gotten hold of his list while he’d been unconscious and thought it funny to add a bunch of stupid stuff.
 Not that he cared much; it had all stemmed from intoxication to begin with.

 9 – Not lacking in basic social skills

 Sano thought that had pretty much been covered by previous points, but maybe he was wrong; perhaps the nuances of Recspect and Commartion didn’t encompass basic social skills.

 It was at a loopy, feminine hand’s 10 – Doesn’t smoke that he paused with a disturbed, thoughtful expression.
-It had all seemed random up until that point, and maybe he was still thinking too hard, but… He looked over the latter half of the list again.
+It had all seemed random up until that point, and maybe he was still overthinking, but… He scanned the latter half of the list again.
 He supposed it could be a coincidence, but there really was only one abusive, obsessive, fixated smoker not his age lacking basic social skills that came to mind.
 And why did it seem like his friends were purposely expressing disapproval of that specific person in this specific area of discussion?